Routing

 }

-- Single-Use – Supply lat/long inline with
+- Single-Use – Ad-hoc lat/long passed inline with

 singleUseLocation

-. - Recommendation: Use Addresses for better geocoding, reporting, and reusability.
+Recommendation: Use Addresses for better geocoding, reporting, and reusability.

 3. Updating Existing Routes